Weyerbacher’s 2021 Homebrew Contest

-Panel of Judges: Our panel of judges includes employees of Weyerbacher and brewers from other local breweries.
+Panel of Judges: Our panel of judges includes employees of Weyerbacher and Guest Judge Mike Manning from Colony Meadery.

 Awards: There will be 3 prizes awarded by the panel of judges – 1st, 2nd and 3rd.
 The Peoples’ Choice award will be decided by the votes cast by The Tap Room patrons that have purchased a ticket to sample.

 Only the beer that is awarded 1st place by the panel of judges will be brewed on our small batch pilot system.
-The winner will be announced at the conclusion of judging on Saturday May 30th!
+The winner will be announced at the conclusion of the judging on Saturday, November 13th!

 Limit of 2 beers per entry will be accepted.